 Could the Oil Cleansing Method be Your Answer to Clear Skin?

-Alright, so it might seem a bit odd to consider cleansing your face with oil, especially if you have oily skin to begin with.
+It might seem a bit odd to consider cleansing your face with oil, especially if you have oily skin to begin with.
 But contrary to popular belief, the oil cleansing method doesn’t cause oily skin or acne at all.
-That culprit is usually a combination of poor diet choices and hormone imbalances.
-Also, make you you know what oil is best for your skin type.
+That culprit is usually a combination of poor diet choices, hormone imbalances, and other internal disruptors.

-Using oil as a cleanser will actually help clear your complexion, leaving your skin moisturized, supple, and glowing!
+The oil cleansing method is where you use oil as your facial cleanser.
+And, believe it or not, will actually help clear your complexion, leaving your skin moisturized, supple, and glowing!

 Why is this?

 So first let’s talk about what happens when you use conventional cleansers….

 Conventional cleansers dubbed with the “oil-free” stamp of approval are designed to strip the skin’s natural oils.
 This adulteration contributes to that tight, itchy, squeaky clean feeling.
 This = BAD!
 Soapy, foamy, stripping cleansers cause more harm than good.
 Plus, they age your skin by drying it out, making it easier for wrinkles to form.
 Many dermatologists will say that you need to remove your skin’s natural oils in order to clear it…

 But I beg to differ!
 Our natural oils are there for a reason.
 They protect our skin from the environment, keep it moisturized, and support a strict PH balance that keeps acne-causing bacteria in check.

 When the natural oils are removed, our skin begins to overcompensate by producing more and more oil.
 This is the same thing that happens when you wash your hair too often.
 Your hair gets greasier and greasier, and pretty soon, you can’t go a single day without washing it.